Why We Built VetCalc

 VetCalc is not affiliated with the U.S. Department of Veterans Affairs, the Department of Defense, or any government agency.
 The calculators provide estimates only.
 Official ratings, compensation amounts, and benefit determinations are made solely by the VA, DFAS, or your service finance office.
 For anything load-bearing — a claim, a retirement decision, a disability appeal — talk to a VA-accredited representative, a financial counselor at your installation, or your unit's finance office.

-I want VetCalc to be the first stop, not the last word.
+We want VetCalc to be the first stop, not the last word.

 — Henry